 At the transition of Santariškės borough and forest stands the Neoclassical 18th century Verkiai manor, the most beautiful suburban manor of Vilnius.
 It includes 15 buildings and 36 ha park with viewpoints to the Neris valley and Valakupiai.
 The main palace was demolished in 1842 but two palatial servant residences remain and are popular for weddings.
 The Neris valley road that connects Verkiai to Žirmūnai passes the Trinapolis monastery.

-Further north the dull suburbs of Balsiai are notable for Europos parkas, an internationally reknowned 55 ha open-air museum of modern art (primarilly sculptures).
-It is named after Europe because the geographic center of the continent (according to one of several calculation methods) is not far away (marked by obelysk some 10 km outside the park limits).
+The museum is named after Europe because the geographic center of the continent (according to one of several calculation methods) is not far away (marked by obelisk some 10 km outside the park limits).

-Nearby Žalieji ("Green") lakes (Balsys and Gulbinas) help the inhabittants of Vilnius to survive the summer heat.
+Nearby Žalieji ("Green") lakes (Balsys and Gulbinas) help the inhabitants of Vilnius to survive the summer heat.

 Northeastern suburbs (east of Neris river)